4HG - For His Glory

 Assistant Director of Music

 Charisse Excell is the Assistant Director of Music at Saint Brigid.
 Charisse directs the contemporary ensemble Journey of Praise as well as the Children’s Choir and Youth Choir.
 She is also a soprano section leader in the Choir of Saint Brigid.
 Before coming to Saint Brigid, Charisse directed the contemporary ensemble Refiner’s Fire and the Children’s Choir at Saint Benedict Parish for many years.
-As sound production minister for this parish, Charisse managed sound for parish musicals, cantors, guests artists and concerts.
+As sound production minister for this parish, Charisse managed sound for parish musicals, cantors, guest artists and concerts.
 During her years at Saint Benedict, Charisse recorded the CD This Little Light with Rhythm and Praise, which sold out, and she was the featured vocalist on the CD Seasons of Meditation with Mueller-Excell.
 Both of these CDs were well received by the local Catholic community.

 Charisse has been blessed to work with and learn from actors such as Mickey Rooney, Tommy Tune, and Nanette Fabray among others during her years in professional theater.
 In her spare time, Charisse enjoys sharing her professional teaching and music experience with her piano and voice students.

 Rhett Barnwell is a professional organist, harpist, cellist, and French horn player.
-He is internationally recognized as a composer and arranger, and is the founder of Seraphim Music, which publishes sacred, classical and meditative music for the harp, voice, and other instruments.
+He is internationally recognized as a composer and arranger, and is the founder of Seraphim Music, which publishes sacred, classical and meditative music for harp, voice, choir, and other instruments.
 He has concertized extensively in the United States and in Rome, Venice, and Florence, Italy, and in Ireland.
 A specialist in classical and sacred music for the harp, he has been in demand as a presenter and performer at major conferences such as the Southeastern Harp Conference, Somerset Folk Harp Festival, Harp Journeys, and others.
 He has organized biannual Liturgical Harp Conferences since 2007.
 He has given workshops and concerts for American Harp Society (AHS) Chapters in Washington, D. C., Minneapolis, Nashville and New Orleans, and was a performer at the 2016 AHS National Conference and the 2017 AHS Summer Institute.

 Mr. Barnwell earned a Master of Music degree from St. Louis Conservatory and pursued Doctoral studies in Organ and Choral Conducting at the University of Georgia.
 He has also performed with the Spoleto Festival Orchestra (Italy), Orquesta Sinfonica de Tenerife (Spain), AIMS Festival Orchestra (Austria), Atlanta Symphony Orchestra, South Carolina Philharmonic, Charleston Symphony, and other orchestras.
 He has served as a Director of Music and Organist for churches in the Southeast since 1983.
 He served as Saint Brigid’s first full-time Director of Music from 2003 to 2007, and returned to Saint Brigid in 2017 as Organist.